aibasel/downward/downward/search/landmarks/README.txt

 This is the README file for the landmarks code.

 There are 2 main classes here:
-	LandmarksCountHeuristic is the landmarks heuristic class.
+	LandmarkCountHeuristic is the landmark heuristic class.
 	LandmarksGraph is the class that represents the landmarks and orderings.
 		All the classes that inherit from LandmarksGraph implement different methods of landmarks extraction.